Tulare County, California

 Highway 245 sets off from Boyd Rd up and over a low rise along Rattlesnake & Buckeye Creeks through a valley labelled as Auckland.
 Upon reaching Drum Valley Rd is where the ride kicks into overdrive.

-This six-mile stretch to Mountain House, Highway 245 becomes a 4-year-old in church, excited, antsy, incapable of following directions.
+It is along this six-mile stretch to Mountain House, Highway 245 becomes a 4-year-old in church, excited, antsy, incapable of following directions.
 And they won’t stop talking.
-The 16-inch front wheel of the Buell loves this stretch of road.
+The 16-inch front wheel of the Buell loves this segment of road.
 Flick left, flick right, rolling on the power at the apex and biting the rear, the front tire goes light, floating momentarily.
 Corners are delightfully tight while shoulders are intermittent, a luxury that should remind you to keep your ego in check.
 There are no guard rails, no entry speed signs and it’s a long way down.

 Occasional broad views flash through breaks in the trees to the north across rolling hills, but keep your focus on the road, the next corner is only yards away.
-This stretch of curves is not forgiving.
-Mis-judging entry speed or a mistake in braking could send you off a cliff.
+This energized length of curves is not forgiving.
+Misjudge entry speed or a mistake in braking could send you off a cliff.
 Curves here are rapid fire affairs of curvaceous love about to go wrong.
 Where passion and love intertwine melding into an overload of sensory feedback.

-Baker Mountain House is not a town, rather it’s a saloon and restaurant in a hairpin corner at the junction with Dry Creek Rd.
+Baker Mountain House is not a town, rather it’s a saloon and restaurant built in 1928 in a hairpin corner at the junction with Dry Creek Rd.
 What used to be an aging biker bar has come under new management and evolved into a restaurant saloon with what appears to be dramatic improvements.
-Plan it as your weekend lunch stop.
+There are three large decks with tables out back with a view overlooking the forest and mountains Plan it as your weekend lunch stop.

 Dry Creek Rd heads due south from this junction towards Three Rivers running parallel to the southern leg of Highway 245.
 If given the choice, we prefer to ride 245 over Dry Creek Rd, portions of the pavement are rough and the northern half is single-lane paved, Dry Creek drops down from 4000 feet through the single-lane but the southern half is generally a straight trek to Citro and Highway 198, but it functions well as a short cut to Three Rivers and the southern entrance of Sequoia National Park.
 None of these roads like Dry Creek Rd or Highway 245 are suitable for trucks with trailers or RVs.